rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
-  To create a MATCH statement you must identify the nodes that store the infromaiton you require, and use the following guide to help you to build your query:
+  To create a MATCH statement you must identify the nodes that store the information you require, and use the following guidelines to help you to build your query:

    1. Select the Nodes that you want to use in your query.<br>
    2. Identify the node attributes that store the information you require.<br>